Tipping Point Community

 Board Composition: Board of Directors includes local philanthropists such as former San Francisco 49ers player Ronnie Lott and Katherine August deWilde.
 The Board covers all fundraising and operational costs, ensuring every dollar donated supports poverty-fighting solutions in the Bay Area.

-Key Leadership Philosophy: CEO Sam Cobbs emphasizes accountability and systemic change: "We can no longer point our finger at broken, blameless systems.
+Key Leadership Philosophy: CEO Sam Cobbs emphasises accountability and systemic change: "We can no longer point our finger at broken, blameless systems.
 The system is made up of people, including each of us, who make decisions every day."
 Under his leadership, Tipping Point has been "deliberate in our funding, support, and measurement.
 Our work is purposeful."

 Application Process & Timeline